 Meanwhile, RFR is more than 90 days late on making its own loan payments, according to Trepp’s data for the month of February.
 Lender Wells Fargo appears to be owed a principal balance of $62.34 million secured by the property, made up of a $33.29 million gap note and a $33.7 million original mortgage.
 The loan was 60 days delinquent in January, according to Trepp.
 A spokesperson for RFR was not immediately available for comment.

 A foreclosure action is pending on the $59.19 million loan secured by the 28-story tower at 369 Lexington Avenue, on the corner of East 41st Street, according to Trepp’s data, but the total unpaid balance owed by the property’s owners actually amounts to $76.7 million, including interest and accrued charges.

 The building, which includes 108,000 square feet of office space as well as 20,000 square feet of retail, is subject to the same action as a building lower on our list, at 2 West 46th Street.
-Both buildings are owned by Joseph Stavrach’s Manhattan-based Triangle Assets and Freddy Srour of Atlas Ventures.
+Both buildings are owned by Joseph Stavrach’s Manhattan-based Triangle Assets and Freddy Srour of Atlas Ventures, who is also known as Faraj Srour.
 A person who answered the phone at Srour’s office said he would not be available to speak this week.
 Stavrach was not immediately reachable for comment.